 Breast reduction mammaplasty removes the excess breast fat, glandular (breast) tissue, and excess skin from the breasts.
 Breast reduction surgery also reduces the size of the areola (the pigmented portion around the nipple) and provides a breast lift (mastopexy) at the same time.
-Dr. Frank Isik is a board certified Seattle plastic surgeon who has practiced breast reduction surgery for more than a decade.
+Dr. Frank Isik is a board certified plastic surgeon who has practiced breast reduction in Seattle for more than a decade.
 Dr. Isik is also honored as a top doctor by Seattle Magazine and Seattle Metropolitan Magazine.

 Large pendulous breasts can cause a multitude of physical discomforts.
 These include back and neck pain, shoulder pain, grooves in your shoulders from bra strap indentations, infections in the skin under your breasts, difficulty exercising or just finding comfortable fitting clothing.
 Macromastia or breast hypertrophy can also cause females and males to become very self conscious.

 The goal of breast reduction is to reduce the weight and size of the breasts to minimize shoulder and back discomfort while maintaining a balanced breast size that fits your frame.
 Virtually all breast reduction patients note a dramatic relief in the pain and discomfort immediately following the surgery.
 You will also have a much more youthful shape and form to your breasts after breast reduction.